Google On Robots.txt: When To Use Noindex vs. Disallow

 Ejaz Ahmed

-Understanding Robots.txt and Its Role in SEO
+Robots.txt and Its Significance to SEO

-How Search Engines Read Robots.txt
+In the Case Search Engines Read Your Robots.txt File

-Common Mistakes with Robots.txt
+Retrieving Mistakes In Robots.txt

-Noindex vs. Disallow: Key Differences
+NoIndex vs. Disallow: Key Differences

-Both noindex and Disallow help manage search engine visibility, but they serve different purposes.
+Both no-index and Disallow help manage search engine visibility, but they serve different purposes.

 When to Use Noindex